 Kim Kardashian West

 From Rapunzel-esque length to this collar-bone grazing 'do, Kim Kardashian is never short of jaw-droppingly gorgeous hair moments.
-We're partial to this slightly longer bob—lob, as we know it best—with the ends curved in and plenty of soft shine.
+We're partial to this slightly longer bob—lob, as we know it best—with plenty of soft shine.

 Tyra Banks works it with this bob-bang combo.
 Side-swept bangs are stylish, easy to maintain, and ideal for fine hair: "It also draws the eye upward toward the crown where the hair has the most density, which helps create an illusion of thicker hair," says Friese.